 Training for Borneo:

-Before arriving in the Far East, extensive courses for the company Medics were undertaken at major teaching hospitals throughout London and the Home Counties.
+After initial courses in Hereford and before arriving in the Far East, extensive courses for the company Medics were undertaken at major teaching hospitals throughout London and the Home Counties.
 This also included day and night shifts in A&E departments.The medics were also taught Dentistry, for many of the natives suffered with bad teeth due to chewing beetle nut which rotted their teeth away causing problems which had to be addressed when working in the villages on'' Hearts and Minds'' operations.The Medics also had to learn to give injections as a sick soldier in a four man patrol had to be treated on the spot, as these patrols were working in areas one hundred miles or more away from their base in Brunei.

 The linguists (Lead Scouts) These were the first of the Guards Para soldiers to arrive in The Far East.
 They attended The Army Language School in Singapore, where they were taught to speak Malay, for at least one member of the four man patrol had to be able to communicate with the locals, especially when in the villages or on the trading routes between Borneo and Indonesia.

-The Morse Signallers Were also given extensive courses in morse code, training firstly with 22 SAS at Hereford then further courses at Pirbright in Surrey.
-Most signallers were soon capable of 20 words per minutes.
+The Morse Signallers were also given extensive courses in morse code, training firstly with 22 SAS at Hereford then further courses at Pirbright in Surrey.
+Most signallers were soon capable of 20 -25 words per minutes.
 This was the only means of communication with the ouside world for re-supply of food, or calling for back up in case of a fire fight (Contact).
 The morse radio set was also the only means of communication for evacuating the Patrol from the jungle. ie, calling for a helicopter to pick up the patrol, as the patrols (except in very rare circumstances) never used the same DZ for drop offs and pick ups into and out of the jungle.
 The signaller (Radio Operator) carried the heaviest load.
 He had to carry the radio set and back up batteries including 14 days of rations although the other 3 members of the patrol did carry some of his food rations to lighten his load, even so his daily Bergan load always weighed about 80lbs.

 The Four Man Patrol: